AaltoSciComp/blog/content/2023/ssh-keys-with-passwords.rst

   - You could place the key while on an Aalto network (as usual, this means ``eduroam`` or ``aalto`` *only* from an Aalto computer).

-  - You could use another computer that's already set up with a SSH key to place the key.
+  - You could use another computer that's already set up with an SSH key to place the key.

 - The key will then be available on all common Aalto shell servers